snabbdom/snabbdom/README.md

 ### `fragment` (experimental)

 Caution: This feature is currently experimental and must be opted in.
-Its API may be changed without an major version bump.
+Its API may be changed without a major version bump.

 ```mjs
 const patch = init(modules, undefined, {